We earn commissions from brands listed on this site, which influences how listings are presented.

 By prioritizing pet insurance when your pet is young, you can also save a great deal of money on premiums, as pet insurers tend to reserve the lowest rates for puppies and kittens who are less likely to develop chronic illnesses or pre-existing conditions.

-Your Pet’s Breed is Prone to Chronic Health Conditions
+Your Pet’s Breed Is Prone to Chronic Health Conditions

 “Pet parents with a history of chronic health issues in their breed should consider insurance early on, as certain conditions may require expensive treatments over time,” explains Dr. Hsia.